lizrice/katacoda-scenarios/images/step1.md

 `CGO_ENABLED=0 go build -o hello hello.go`{{execute}}

 You'll need to define the response file that this application code reads from.
+First let's open the file in the editor:

+`text/response`{{open}}

+And copy the message into that text file.
+(Feel free to change it to make it your own!)

 <pre class="file" data-filename="text/response" data-target="replace">
-Here's a response!
+Here's a response
 </pre>